 This paper describes a broadband wireless network based on aerial platforms to deliver broadband internet throughout the Columbia River skyway.
 It requires NO terrestial towers.

 Sprint’s HAPSMobile has established an innovative wireless platform, now being tested in Hawaii.
 It uses a solar-powered ultralight drone orbiting at 12 miles.
 Sprint’s high altitude broadband platform enables ordinary 4G/5G broadband service everywhere in its footprint.
 It also enables innovative, cost/effective new tools for governments and private agencies including low altitude UAVs and autonomous marine vessels.

 – The goal is to provide persistent vision, day and night, for all marine vessels on the Columbia River and enable the development of autonomous boats and Beyond Visual Line of Sight surveillance drones.

 – A secondary goal is to provide BLANKET IoT services and consumer broadband ALL along the Columbia River, from Umatilla to Astoria.

 – Emergency broadband communications is an additional motivation.

-LEO satellites, like those planned by OneWeb and SpaceX, CANNOT link directly to phones.
-LEO satellites require large antennas.
-The HAPSMoble UAV platform can.
-It’s a cell tower.
-It enables small autonomous water vessels, Beyond Line of Site UAVs, autonomous vehicles, and a multitude of IoT devices.
+The HAPSMoble UAV platform is essentially a high cell tower.
+It connects to ordinary cellphones using ordinary cellular frequencies.
+It also enables small autonomous water vessels and autonomous vehicles, as well as Beyond Line of Site UAVs and a multitude of IoT devices.
 Standard 4G/5G service all along the Columbia River.

 NOTE: This paper is an informational overview.
 Whether high-altitude broadband platforms would be useful and cost/effective for Oregon and Washington stakeholders – or even a good idea given the surveillence capability – is beyond the scope of this paper.